Get the most of the Amalfi Coast in Italy

 - If you arrive in Positano with luggage, you may use the porter luggage service available.
 They will take your luggage to your hotel or final destination in Positano for a fee.

 A piece of advice

 - I needed to go from Sorrento to Praiano with luggage, and I wanted to do it by water.
 My first idea was to take a ferry from Sorrento to Positano and then take a taxi to Praiano which is the village next to it.
 I hadn’t realized that the port and the taxi rank were not connected.
 Instead, I took a ferry from Sorrento to Amalfi and a taxi to Praiano.
-In Amalfi, the port, the taxi rank and the bus stop are right next to each other, whereas
+In Amalfi, the port, the taxi rank and the bus stop are right next to each other, whereas,

 inPositano, you would have to walk uphill.

-- Positano, like many villages in the Amalfi coast, produce beautiful sandals with an array of designs and materials.
+- Positano, like many villages on the Amalfi coast, produces beautiful sandals with an array of designs and materials.
 Swarovski crystals look beautiful on the sandals and they are quite popular.
-Many shops have an on-site shoemaker who can make bespoke sandals.
+Many shops have on-site shoemaker who can make bespoke sandals.
 You may choose the material, the heel height, the sole colour, the design and they will adjust them to your feet.
 I found a family run shop in Positano with great service and good advice – Nana Positano.
 The father is the shoemaker, the mother runs the business with the son who speaks English and has lived in London.

 - Franco’s Bar is a must for sunset drinks.
 The bar is carefully designed and decorated by different artists, and the views are spectacular.
 Don’t worry if you forgot to wear a hat and the unmerciful sun hits you on the face, they have hats that you can borrow.